openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 - Least Privileged Access - access should only grant connectivity to the minimum number of resources

-Those pillars, while short and vague, give rise to a challenge.
+Those pillars, while short and vague, give rise to a series of challenges.
 Implementing those pillars is not a simple tweak to existing infrastructure.
-It is a series of challenges.
 The first challenge will be moving to a system that has the technology in place to verify every connections in both directions.

 ### Ziti & Zero Trust